devopsdays/devopsdays-web/content/events/2024-washington-dc/sponsor.md

   * M.C. will deliver sponsor-provided pitch up to 20 seconds (about 40 words), with sponsor slide

 ## Special Sponsorships

+### Hands-on Workshop - Price $2,000 (1 spot - Platinum sponsors only)

+* Dedicated room and 60-minute time slot for up to 30 participants
+* Available only to Platinum-level sponsors

+### Happy Hour sponsorship

+The American Red Cross is an alcohol-free facility.
+If you would like to sponsor (or co-sponsor) a social event at a local venue after the event Social Hour, we are ready to help you.
+Please contact

 ### Closed Captioning Sponsor - Price $4,500 USD (1 spot)